Objection Handling In Sales: 30 Common Examples in 2024

 10. I have never heard of your company

-Never heard of your objection
+I have never heard of your company

 Indirectly, your prospect is trying to ask you for more information about your company.

-Give them some critical details about your company.
 For instance, ‘we’re an XYZ company providing sales automation solutions to SMBs ….’

 In fact, you should always be prepared to give a quick summary of your product value proposition.